 Sociologists have a broad labour market both within the private and the public sector.
 A sociological education will help you develop analytical skills in the form of theory as well as both quantitative and qualitative research methods.
 These skills will make you able to investigate social issues, and to assess, evaluate and perform surveys on social phenomena.

 You can specialize in different areas such as labour market, organizations, migration, demography, health, gender, or family.

 Courses and programmes

-For a bachelor’s degree in sociology you can choose to study individual courses or join one of the bachelor’s programmes listed under Educations within the subject.
+To obtain a bachelor´s degree in sociology you can either take single subject courses in sociology or take one of the Bachelor´s programmes listed under education.

-A master’s degree in sociology can be obtained through enrolment in one of the master’s programmes listed under Educations within the subject.
-Under certain conditions, it may be possible to obtain a master's degree consisting of individual courses.
+To obtain a master's degree in sociology, you need to study 120 credits at the advanced level and include a master's thesis of 30 credits.
+A master's degree in sociology is achieved by completing one of the master's programmes in sociology listed under Education.
+Under certain conditions, it may be possible to obtain a master's degree consisting of independent courses.